Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

 We also test video transmission performance in a more general framework to reproduce all the potential bandwidth conditions.
-We use the well known video streaming library GStreamer\footnote{https://gstreamer.freedesktop.org/} to transmit video samples changing the available bandwidth.
-We progressively reduce the bandwidth from 10 Mbps to 10 kbps using the Wondershaper library\footnote{https://github.com/magnific0/wondershaper} and measure the framerate at the receiver side.
-We use 10 seconds of the standard video sample \textit{smtpe} natively provided by GStreamer \textit{videotestsrc} video source at 30 fps and we encode it for transmission using MJPEG and H264 video compression standards.
-The encoding is performed offline in order to be sure that all the available resources are reserved for transmission only.
-Indeed, most cameras provide hardware-encoded video sources, without the need for software compression.
+We use the well-known video streaming library GStreamer\footnote{\url{https://gstreamer.freedesktop.org/}} to transmit video samples changing the available bandwidth.
+We progressively reduce the bandwidth from 10 Mbps to 10 kbps using the Wondershaper library\footnote{\url{https://github.com/magnific0/wondershaper}} and measure the framerate at the receiver side.
+We use 10 seconds of the standard video sample \textit{smtpe} natively provided by GStreamer \textit{videotestsrc} video source at 30 fps, and we encode it for transmission using MJPEG and H264 video compression standards.
+The encoding is performed offline to ensure that all the available resources are reserved for transmission only.
+Indeed, most cameras provide hardware-encoded video sources without requiring software compression.
 To be consistent with the other experiments, we keep using $(640\times480)$ and $(320\times240)$ as high resolutions and $(160\times120)$ and $(80\times60)$ as low resolutions.
 Each experiment is performed 10 times to check the consistency in results.
-Fig.\ref{fig:band} presents the average framerate achieved with different bandwidths.
-Streaming video source directly without any middleware such as ROS2 ensures a higher transmission performance.
-However, as expected, streaming high resolution images is not possible in the case of low bandwidth and the framerate quickly drops to very low values, resulting unsuitable for real-time applications.
-On the other hand, lower resolutions can be streamed with minimal frame drop even with lower available bandwidths.
-H264 compression shows the same behavior as MJPEG, but shifted to lower bandwidths.
+Fig. \ref{fig:band} presents the average framerate achieved with different bandwidths.
+Streaming video directly without any middleware, such as ROS2, ensures a higher transmission performance.
+However, as expected, streaming high-resolution images is impossible in the case of low bandwidth and the framerate quickly drops to very low values, resulting unsuitable for real-time applications.
+On the other hand, lower resolutions can be streamed with minimal frame drop, even with lower available bandwidths.
+H264 compression shows the same behavior as MJPEG but shifts to lower bandwidths.
 Indeed, H264 is more sophisticated and efficient, as it uses temporal frame correlation in addition to spatial compression.
-In a practical application with a certain bandwidth constraint, a proper combination of a low resolution video source and an SR model can be selected to meet the desired framerate requirements on the available platform (CPU or Edge TPU).
-This kind of mechanism can also be dinamically and automatically activated and deactivated depending on the current connectivity, in order to avoid framerate drops and ensure a smooth image transmission.
+In a practical application with a certain bandwidth constraint, a proper combination of a low-resolution video source and an SR model can be selected to meet the desired framerate requirements on the available platform (CPU or Edge TPU).
+This mechanism can also be dynamically and automatically activated and deactivated depending on the current connectivity to avoid framerate drops and ensure a smooth image transmission.